XSD Tools¶

 7. Sample XML Generator¶

 Create sample XML files based on your XSD schema.
-This is useful for testing or as a template.
+This is useful for testing, data migration, or as a starting template.

 - Load your XSD file